A new scale of function spaces characterizing homogeneous Besov spaces: Characterization of Besov--Triebel--Lizorkin spaces

 where the last line follows from \cite[Theorem 2.9]{Ullrich1}.
 Finally, {applying several substitutions and using $t \simeq 2^{-l}$,} we have for the left-hand side of the last bound

 which completes \eqref{eq: B2}, and hence the reverse inequality. \end{proof}

 We also present a similar characterization for Triebel--Lizorkin spaces.
 The proof is essentially as before with some minor changes.
-To meaning of the word \enquote{characterization} in the statement was clarified in Remark~\ref{rem:characterization}.
+The meaning of the word \enquote{characterization} in the statement was clarified in Remark~\ref{rem:characterization}.

 \begin{theorem} Let $\beta\in \IR$, $0<p<\infty$, $0<q,r\leq \infty$, and let $R\in\IN_0\cup\{-1\}$ such that $R+1>\beta$.
 Moreover, let $\Phi\in \cS(\IR^d)$ fulfill properties \eqref{property 1} and \eqref{property 2} for this choice of $R$ and some $\varepsilon>0$.
 Then, the space $\dot \F^\beta_{p,q}$ can be characterized as follows (with the usual modifications of $q$ and/or $r$ is infinite):